-- The September 2016 Leverage Ratio is disclosed on pages 71 to 72 of this Report.
-The minimum Leverage Ratio is yet to be determined by APRA. - In January 2016, the Basel Committee on Banking Supervision (BCBS) released a revised market risk framework, which is due to come into effect internationally on 1 January 2019, with regulatory reporting to commence by 31 December 2019.
-The Credit Valuation Adjustment (CVA) framework is currently in consultation. - In September 2016, APRA released an additional discussion paper on the Net Stable Funding Ratio (NSFR).
-A required NSFR of at least 100% is proposed on both a Level 1 and 2 basis from 1 January 2018.
+- The September 2017 Leverage Ratio is disclosed on pages 70 to 71 of this report.
+The minimum Leverage Ratio is yet to be determined by APRA. - The Basel Committee on Banking Supervision (BCBS) has announced its revised market risk framework, which is due to come into effect from 2019 globally.
+APRA has advised domestic implementation is not expected prior to 2021.
+The Credit Valuation Adjustment (CVA) framework is currently in BCBS consultation. - In December 2016, APRA released an amended APRA Prudential Standard APS 210: Liquidity, which includes the Net Stable Funding Ratio (NSFR) requirement.
+A ratio of at least 100% is required on both a Level 1 and 2 basis from 1 January 2018.